-Thomas Laboucan-Avirom is an incoming articling student at Olthuis Kleer Townshed LLP.
+Thomas Laboucan-Avirom was one of OKT's summer law students for 2017, and is one of our incoming articling student at Olthuis Kleer Townshed LLP for 2018-2019.
 He is a member of the Woodland Cree First Nation.

 Before Law school Thomas earned his Bachelors of English degree from UVic.
 Thomas has also worked in the renewable energy sector for First Nations in Alberta before starting work in the Economic Development department of his First Nation as an Executive Assistant before becoming an interim-CEO for four months in the same department.
 He maintained passion for green technology and cultural preservation throughout.
 In his spare time you will find Thomas writing, travelling, sailing and playing his two favourite sports of soccer and hockey.

 Thomas is aiming to be a member of the Alberta Bar, the Indigenous Bar, and the Canadian Bar Association to start.